- Archives & Libraries

 Middlesex Deeds Registry By an Act of Parliament of 1708 a registry was established for the registration of all deeds,conveyances, wills, encumbrances, etc, affecting freehold land and land held by a lease forover 21 years within the ancient county of Middlesex.
 The City of London was not included.
 The records are at the London Metropolitan Archives.

-Mike Durtnall's Historical Manuscripts Pages (http://www.durtnall.org.uk/DEEDSIndex.html) included information about many descriptions of historical documents taken mainly from online auction catalogues, including nearly 2000 referring to London or Middlesex.
-[As of February 2008 this site has only been intermittently available.
-You may find an old version on the Wayback Machine.]
+Mike Durtnall's Historical Manuscripts Pages include information about many descriptions of historical documents taken mainly from online auction catalogues, including nearly 2000 referring to London or Middlesex.
+[If the link does not work you may find an archvied version on the Wayback Machine.]

 Family Deeds provide abstracts of old deeds and documents sold on the open market.
 They have pages for deeds referring to places in London and Middlesex.

-The former County Asylums website had information about the local authority funded mental hospitals in London (both the City of London and the 1889-1963 London County Council) and in Middlesex.
+The County Asylums website includes information about the local authority funded mental hospitals in London (both the City of London and the 1889-1963 London County Council) and in Middlesex.